Staying Healthy In Flu Season:

 It depends on your coverage and the location.

 To find a participating provider inside or outside Massachusetts, members can use our Find a Doctor tool or contact Member Service at the number on the front of your ID card.

 To find a limited services clinic, after choosing the appropriate prefix and clicking on the Find Providers button, enter your service area and check the box next to the special category Retail Health.

-Most Indemnity plan members have full coverage for flu shots when given by a participating provider.
-This includes approved flu shot clinics in retail and public settings.
+Most Indemnity plan members have full coverage for flu vaccines when given by a participating provider.
+This includes approved flu vaccine clinics in retail and public settings.